Skip to content

 Autotuning: The Core Strength

 The autotuning algorithm in Braiins OS+ is widely regarded as the most mature in the industry.
 Rather than relying on static voltage/frequency profiles, the system continuously tests and adjusts each hashboard to find the optimal operating point.
 You set a target — either a wattage limit or a hashrate target — and the firmware handles the rest.
 The algorithm runs during mining, so there is no extended downtime for calibration.
-Typical convergence takes 12 to 24 hours to reach the optimal configuration, and the system continues making micro-adjustments as ambient conditions change.
+Typical convergence runs from roughly half an hour to about six hours depending on the power target — a cold start at a new target takes the longest — and the system continues making micro-adjustments as ambient conditions change.

 For home miners running S9-based Bitcoin space heaters, Braiins OS+ autotuning is particularly valuable.
 You can set a precise wattage target that matches your heating needs, and the firmware dynamically adjusts hashrate to hit that power draw consistently.